Hong Kong handover ceremony

 The flags of the United Kingdom and China, countries that were participants in the ceremony.

 The handover ceremony of Hong Kong in 1997 officially marked the handover of Hong Kong from the United Kingdom of Great Britain and Northern Ireland to the People's Republic of China.
 It was an internationally televised event with the ceremony commencing on the night of 30 June 1997 and finishing on the morning of 1 July 1997.
 The ceremony was held at the new wing of the Hong Kong Convention and Exhibition Centre (HKCEC) in Wan Chai, Hong Kong Island.

 Stage design

 The big red stage and chairs and podia of the ceremony were designed by renowned American professional stage designer, Donato Moreno.
-The left podium was attached with the National Emblem of the People's Republic of China, while the right podium was attached with the main Coat of arms of the United Kingdom (An alternate version of this arms is used by Scotland).
+The left podium was attached with the national emblem of China, while the right podium was attached with the main Coat of arms of the United Kingdom (An alternate version of this arms is used by Scotland).
 Both podia were located at stage centre in front of the chairs of the main representatives (5 for each country) and beside the flagpoles (2 for each country, taller ones for the sovereign state and the shorter ones for the territorial flag of Hong Kong, correspond to the sovereign state it is under at the time during the ceremony).